 Removable pool safety fence has proven, over the past thirty years, to be the most practical and effective barrier against pool drowning short of putting up a permanent rail fence.

 Having a party with young children present?
 Think twice about removing the fence.
 Family gatherings and social affairs contribute to distraction and drowning accidents involving young children.
-So that the pool safety fence does not have to be removed for day to day use of the pool, a “gate” section is provided at the steps or another convenient location.
-A pool safety fence “gate” is formed by two connecting sections that can be opened by an adult.
+So that the fence does not have to be removed for day to day use of the pool, a “gate” section is provided at the steps or another convenient location.
+A pool “gate” is formed by two connecting sections that can be opened by an adult.
 Extra sleeves are placed into the deck at this point to act as pole holders when the “gate” is open.

 Self-closing, self-latching gates are automatic and provide better protection if there are folks in the house that can’t remember to close a gate behind them.
 Because it does not have to be physically closed or locked by the user it is a more practical option when there are older children in the home who have unsupervised access to the swimming pool.
 A self-closing gate and its lock are mechanical devices located outside and subject to corrosion, wear from use, misalignment, and mechanical failure.
-Extra care must be taken to insure that the gate is functioning properly.
+Extra care must be taken to ensure that the gate is functioning properly.
 Be sure that your gate is always installed to swing out or away from the pool or water.

-How high should your pool safety fence be?
-Pool safety fence ranges from 3 1/2 feet to 5 feet high.
-For an average toddler we recommend you look at the 4 foot height.
-A child capable of climbing a 4 foot high fence will most likely also be able to go over 5 feet.
+Pool fences ranges from 3 1/2 feet to 5 feet high.
+For an average toddler we recommend you look at the 4-foot height.
+A child capable of climbing a 4-foot-high fence will most likely also be able to go over 5 feet.
 It’s just a longer fall down the other side.
 A child with this kind of capability should already be well into a swimming program.

-We talk to parents moving into a home with a pool for the first time who are nervous about a six year old around the pool accidentally falling in.
-Since a six year old can go over any height fence and the fence is being installed to basically keep them from just falling into the pool by accident, we would recommend a shorter height like 3 1/2 feet as long as this is the only child in the household.
+We talk to parents moving into a home with a pool for the first time who are nervous about a six-year-old around the pool accidentally falling in.
+Since a six-year-old can go over any height fence and the fence is being installed to basically keep them from just falling into the pool by accident, we would recommend a shorter height like 3 1/2 feet as long as this is the only child in the household.

 Support poles provide both tension and strength for the fence, so the less distance apart the better.
 We normally recommend 36 inches as a standard.

-The majority of pool fence manufacturers today use polyester mesh with vinyl coating.
-It is a continuous basket weave construction and is the strongest method today for manufacturing pool safety fence.
+The majority of removable mesh pool fence manufacturers today use polyester mesh with vinyl coating.
+It is a continuous basket weave construction and is the strongest method today for manufacturing pool safety fences.
 The smooth vinyl coatings are mildew resistant and allow easy cleaning of the finished product, unlike the grainy finishes of older style dipped interlocking nylon products that had a tendency to trap both growths and dirt.
 The newer polyester meshes are also much more resistant to punctures and are virtually impossible for even an adult to rip.

-Should the mesh be bordered?
-To be a finished product your pool safety fence mesh should also be bordered on all four sides with vinyl border.
+To be a finished product, your pool fence mesh should also be bordered on all four sides with vinyl border.
 Not only does this provide a finished look to your fence but also prevents unraveling of the mesh itself.
-Check the border material to insure that it has visible reinforcing built into the vinyl to provide additional strength to the fence and eliminate sagging over time.
+Check the border material to ensure that it has visible reinforcing built into the vinyl to provide additional strength to the fence and eliminate sagging over time.

-Adult supervision, locked doors, perimeter door alarms, the pool safety fence, pool alarms, and swimming lessons; all six must fail before your child can drown in your pool.
+Do not forget your “fail safe” minimum of six layers of protection against drowning.
+Adult supervision, locked doors, perimeter door alarms, the removable pool fence, pool alarms, and swimming lessons; all six must fail before your child can drown in your pool.